 What is the purpose of a bank reconciliation statement?

 Making sure a company’s and its bank’s listed balances align is also a way to ensure the account has sufficient funds to cover company expenditures.
-The process enables the company to record any interest payments the account has earned or fees the bank has charged.
+The process also enables the company to record any interest payments the account has earned or fees the bank has charged.

 The reconciliation process allows a business to understand its cash flow and manage its accounts payable and receivable.